grzeimann/HET_LV_Tools/docs/quicklook.md

 product.plot()
 ```

+If the selected UT date has no flat frame, full mode searches the previous UT
+date for flat frames observed from 17:00 UT through midnight.
+Those flats are
+available to automatic target and standard-star quick looks, but they are not
+added to the displayed table.
+Run `LRS2Night.update()` when new archives arrive
+to refresh the existing full-mode object in place.

+## Summary mode

-When the table is only being used to find target and flat rows, use the
+When the table is mainly being used to find a target and a flat, use
-header-light summary.
+`ql.night_summary(...)`.
 It inventories filenames and reads one representative
-FITS header per exposure, so it avoids opening every amplifier header:
+FITS header per exposure, so it avoids opening every amplifier header.
+This
+mode is for manual selection: it does not choose a flat or build the full
+automatic flat candidate pool.

 ```python
 summary = ql.night_summary("20260609", instrument="virus")